MachadoCM100/pet-link-app/tutorial/frontend/01-application-structure.md

 ## Module vs Standalone Components

-The application uses a hybrid approach:
+The application uses a hybrid approach based on loading strategy:

 ### Traditional Module-based Components

-- `PetListComponent` - Uses the traditional module approach
+- `LoginComponent` - Uses the traditional module approach
-- Declared in `AppModule`
+- Declared in `AppModule` for eager loading
+- Shares module imports with other eagerly loaded components
-- Good for components with complex dependencies
+- Good for critical path components that need immediate availability

 ### Standalone Components

-- `LoginComponent` - Uses the standalone approach
+- `PetListComponent` - Uses the standalone approach
-- Imports its own dependencies
+- Imports its own dependencies (`CommonModule`, `MatListModule`)
 - Easier to test and more modular
+- Perfect for lazy-loaded components

 ## Angular Features Used